 The FPEIM are in the process of developing a Municipal Toolkit to help Municipalities meet their development needs.
 I have been invited to sit on an advisory committee to help provide insight on the toolkit's development.
-It is anticipated that one face to face meeting will be held in the near future with future insight being provided through email and/or teleconference.
+I hosted a meeting of the advisory committee at the Kensington Town Hall on Monday, May 2nd.